BritishPandaChick/codeacademy-code-own-adventure/README.md

-# Codeacademy Code Your Own Adventure Game
+# Codecademy Code Your Own Adventure Game
-Code Your Own Adventure Game project from Codeacademy JavaScript section.
-Made with HTML and JavaScript.
+Code Your Own Adventure Game project from Codecademy JavaScript section.

 ## Instructions
 Clone or download zip file.
 Open index.html file in your browser.

 ## Contributing
-This repository is based on starter code from Codeacademy.
+This repository is based on starter code from Codecademy.
 Therefore I will not be accepting any pull requests.

 ## Acknowledgements
-* Codeacademy
+* Codecademy